pfaciana/auto-commit-and-version/README.md

 ### Q: What if I don't want to update the version in any JSON file?

 A: If you don't want to update any JSON file, you can set either the `config-json` or `release-type` inputs to a falsy-like value (`''`, `undefined`, `null`, `false`, `0`, `no`, `off`).
 The action will still commit any changes in the repository without modifying version information.

+### Q: How can I customize which files are checked for changes?

+A: You can use the `exclude-files` input to specify patterns of files to exclude from the git status check.
+By default, common lock files and generated files are excluded.
+You can customize this by providing your own git-compatible exclusion patterns.
+For example, to exclude node_modules and build directories, you could use `:!node_modules/ :!build/`.

+### Q: What if I don't want to exclude any files from the git status check?

+A: To check all files in the git status, you can set the `exclude-files` input to a falsy-like value (`''`, `undefined`, `null`, `false`, `0`, `no`, `off`).
+This will ensure no files are excluded from the git status check.

+### Q: How can I add my own custom files to the exclusion list?

+A: You can append your custom file patterns to the default exclusion list.
+For example, if you have custom files with patterns like `*.customlock` or `custom.lock`, you can set `exclude-files` to `:!*.customlock :!custom.lock`.